SS Cevic

-The SS Cevic was a steam ship built by Harland & Wolff for the White Star Line for service initially in the North Atlantic.
+The SS Cevic was a steamship built by Harland & Wolff for the White Star Line for service initially in the North Atlantic.
 Later she was transferred to the Australia run.
 On the outbreak of the First World War she was sold to the Admiralty and converted to a dummy capital ship.
 Later she was transferred to the Royal Fleet Auxiliary.
 After the war she was sold to the Anglo-Saxon Petroleum Company.

 History

 White Star service

 Cevic was launched at the Harland and Wolff yard, Belfast, on 23 September 1893 and was completed on 6 January 1894.
 She was one of the largest cargo ships in the world in her day and, in addition to her normal cargo holds, was equipped to carry up to 1000 head of cattle.

 On 16 October 1902 Cevic was struck by a steam dredger while berthed in New York City.